IanFinlayson/exploring-cs/chapter07.md

 There are a couple things to notice here.
 First, we have our nested loops.
 Each loop goes through the numbers 1 to 10.
 We also have to give them a different variable (`row` and `col` in this case).
-We couldn\'t use \"i\" for both because then one would overwrite the other.
+We couldn't use "i" for both because then one would overwrite the other.

 Also we pass `size + 1` as the end point to the `range` function.
 That allows us to loop more or less depending on how big of a table the user requested.

 The print that outputs the number uses the two variables `row` and `col` multiplied together.
-We don\'t want each number to be on a line all by itself, so we have to tell Python not to end with a new line.
+We don't want each number to be on a line all by itself, so we have to tell Python not to end with a new line.
 Instead we pass `end="\t"`.
 The `"\t"` is a *tab character*.
 By putting a tab after each character, we make sure the numbers line up nicely in columns.
 We